Applies to all Stanford employees, certain individuals who are not Stanford employees (as defined in the Policy section) and students.

 An employee who is convicted (including a plea of nolo contendere) of a criminal drug statute violation occurring in the workplace or on Stanford property must, notify Stanford University of the conviction within five days after the conviction.
 Notification must be in writing to the local human resources office, the Associate Vice President of Employee & Labor Relations (for staff) or the Dean (for faculty).

-Supervisors must make sure that employees are aware of Stanford's Controlled Substances and Alcohol Policy and understands that violation of this policy is a serious matter and cause for disciplinary action including possible termination.
+Supervisors must make sure that employees are aware of Stanford's Controlled Substances and Alcohol Policy and understand that violation of this policy is a serious matter and cause for disciplinary action including possible termination.

 b.
 Consultation with Human Resources